 Installing a pond in your garden helps address this, and will soon become a relied upon resource for a plethora of wildlife.

 Birds will drink and preen, insects will thrive, amphibians will make it their home, mammals will discover a welcoming watering hole…

 Ponds attract so much life, thanks to offering life-giving water, food, a sheltered breeding ground, bathing spots and more – not to mention providing you with a wonderful location in which to observe Mother Nature at her finest.

 - Provides a healthy ecosystem: The moisture from a pond will leech into the surrounding soil, providing water to nearby plants and grasses.

-In general, established ponds don’t need to be filled up with water (although this might not be wholly accurate during a hot Aussie summer), as rainfall will naturally filter through and keep levels high.
+In general, established backyard garden pond don’t need to be filled up with water (although this might not be wholly accurate during a hot Aussie summer), as rainfall will naturally filter through and keep levels high.

 This allows the water to naturally stabilise into its own self-sustaining ecosystem, benefiting the wildlife who make it their home and the plant life that surrounds it.

 - Reduces environmental pollutants: It does this by taking up an area of yard that would otherwise probably be covered in lawn.
 This negates the need for mowing and caring for an area of grass.